Tips & Guide

 pleats

-So today, I will show you the whole process to make the pleats, then you will know our dresses are not unstitched, not bad quality.
+Today, I will show you the entire process of making the pleats, so you will understand that our dresses are not unstitched and of high quality.

-1. We need to put main dress on the mannequin firstly, then cut a piece of fabric
+1. We need to put the main dress on the mannequin first, then cut a piece of fabric

 We need to put main dress on the mannequin firstly, then cut a piece of fabric